Tafluprost by is a Prescription medication manufactured, distributed, or labeled by Sandoz Inc. Drug facts, warnings, and ingredients follow.

 See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

-The recommended dose is one drop of tafluprost ophthalmic solution in the conjunctival sac of the affected eye(s) once daily in the evening.
+The recommended dosage is one drop in the conjunctival sac of the affected eye(s) once daily in the evening.

-The dose should not exceed once daily since it has been shown that more frequent administration of prostaglandin analogs may lessen the intraocular pressure lowering effect.
+Tafluprost ophthalmic solution should not be administered more than once daily since it has been shown that more frequent administration of prostaglandin analogs may lessen the intraocular pressure (IOP) lowering effect.

 Reduction of the intraocular pressure starts approximately 2 to 4 hours after the first administration with the maximum effect reached after 12 hours.

-Tafluprost ophthalmic solution may be used concomitantly with other topical ophthalmic drug products to lower intraocular pressure.
+Tafluprost ophthalmic solution may be used concomitantly with other topical ophthalmic drug products to lower IOP.
 If more than one topical ophthalmic product is being used, each one should be administered at least 5 minutes apart.

-The solution from one individual unit is to be used immediately after opening for administration to one or both eyes.
-Since sterility cannot be maintained after the individual unit is opened, the remaining contents should be discarded immediately after administration.
+The solution from one single-dose container is to be used immediately after opening for administration to one or both eyes.
+Since sterility cannot be maintained after the single-dose container is opened, discard the open single-dose container and the remaining contents immediately after administration.

 Tafluprost ophthalmic solution has been reported to cause changes to pigmented tissues.
 The most frequently reported changes have been increased pigmentation of the iris, periorbital tissue (eyelid) and eyelashes.
 Pigmentation is expected to increase as long as tafluprost is administered.
 The pigmentation change is due to increased melanin content in the melanocytes rather than to an increase in the number of melanocytes.
 After discontinuation of tafluprost, pigmentation of the iris is likely to be permanent, while pigmentation of the periorbital tissue and eyelash changes have been reported to be reversible in some patients.
 Patients who receive treatment should be informed of the possibility of increased pigmentation.
 The long term effects of increased pigmentation are not known.

 Iris color change may not be noticeable for several months to years.
 Typically, the brown pigmentation around the pupil spreads concentrically towards the periphery of the iris and the entire iris or parts of the iris become more brownish.
 Neither nevi nor freckles of the iris appear to be affected by treatment.
-While treatment with tafluprost ophthalmic solution can be continued in patients who develop noticeably increased iris pigmentation, these patients should be examined regularly [see Patient Counseling Information (17.3)].
+While treatment with tafluprost ophthalmic solution can be continued in patients who develop noticeably increased iris pigmentation, these patients should be examined regularly.

 Tafluprost ophthalmic solution may gradually change eyelashes and vellus hair in the treated eye.
 These changes include increased length, color, thickness, shape and number of lashes.
 Eyelash changes are usually reversible upon discontinuation of treatment.